 - 29 December until 4 January: New Year is a major holiday for Japan

 - End of April and beginning of May: A string of public holidays gives rise to “Golden Week”

-- Mid-August: O-bon is not officially a public holiday but many companies treat this traditional holiday as such
+- Mid-August: O-bon is not officially a public holiday but many companies give employees paid leave during this time

 Is there a time to avoid?

 Japan is an all-year round destinations with four distinct seasons showing different aspects of the country.
 September, however, sees the most rainfall of all the months and is peak typhoon season so I would advise against visiting during this month, if possible.

 New Year is the biggest seasonal holiday on the Japanese calendar, and many Japanese travel back to their hometowns to spend time with family.
 With about 70% of the population born outside, this exodus impacts Tokyo the most, and the capital’s streets are relatively quiet over New Year.
 For the Shinto shrines, however, it is one of the busiest time of the year.
 When the clocks turn midnight and the new year begins, major shrines like Meiji Shrine see tens of thousands of visitors line up in the cold for hours to perform hatsumode (the first prayer of the year).
 While this can be a memorable experience for foreign visitors, the city generally remains quiet until the 4-5 January when people return to Tokyo and every day life begins again.

 Other notable events in January include Coming of Age Day (seijun no hi) on the second Monday, when young people who turned 20-years-old the previous year head to the city halls to celebrate their leap to adulthood and the trains and streets suddenly fill with girls in their kimono.
 The sumo calendar also kicks off with the first of six tournaments in Tokyo.